 Mounted followers may make their own decisions about whether they wish to use modern safety hats and body protectors and air jackets.
 We ask that silks or covers on skulls are black or dark navy, and likewise that body protectors and air jackets are in dark colours.
 Smart dress for mounted followers in line with tradition is an important mark of respect to the landowners, farmers and others who enable us to continue our sport.

-We have produced a short guide for newcomers just click to download.
+We have produced a short guide for newcomers just click on the link FITZWILLIAM NEWCOMERS GUIDE

-In addition, the Countryside Alliance has a very useful leaflet which can be obtained in hard copy from Karen Silcock (joint secretary), or online here.
+In addition, the Countryside Alliance has a useful leaflet which can be obtained in hard copy from Karen Silcock (joint secretary).

 If you are a newcomer and would like to enquire about hunting with us, please contact Karen Silcock – her details are on the Contacts page.